maxpetul/C3X/README.md

    - "Disables Diseases From Flood Plains" tech flag hardcoded to tech #8 (off by default)
    - Possible division by zero in AI logic to evaluate proposed alliances
    - Available movement computed incorrectly for empty armies
+   - Off-map AI units may crash the game (fixed by deleting them at the start of their turns)
+   - Pathfinder improperly truncates long paths, sending AI units on nonsensical or invalid paths
+   - Cities with zero production crash the game due to division by zero
+   - Icons for different kinds of specialist yields are drawn on top of, instead of next to, one another
   #### AMB Editor
    - A program for inspecting and modifying the special .amb sound files used by Civ 3.
    - For more info, see README.txt in the AMB Editor folder